Visual Basic for Applications: "Mating" macro viruses

+Macro virus mutators
-Among the worst scenarios in the world of viruses would be a tool allowing one to create a new virus by modifying an existing one.

-For executable files, it is hard to create this kind of tool.
-But it is very simple for macro viruses since sources of macros are always available.
-Based on the same idea of polymorphic macros, a macro can perform modifications to all macros present in the document.
-Considering this, there are just a few modifications to make to the macro in order to convert it in a macro virus mutator.

-So it is easy to create macro virus generators, and thereby to create quickly several thousands of known viruses.
+Macros can be designed to modify existing Macros, such a tool would allow one to create a new virus by modifying an existing one.
+This is difficult to do with executable files.
+But it is very simple for macro viruses, since the source code of macros are always available.
+In a similar manner to polymorphic macros, a macro can perform modifications to all macros present in the document.
+Considering this, just a few modifications could create a macro virus mutator, and thereby quickly create several thousands of known viruses.